A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 – Mike Oliver, “The Individual and Social Models of Disability”, 1990

-Oliver believed the Social Model of Disability provides deeper understanding and acceptance of people with disabilities.
+Oliver believed the Social Model of Disability provides a deeper understanding and acceptance of people with disabilities.
 It describes disability as a consequence of environmental, social and attitudinal barriers.

-With this model, the onus is no longer on persons with disabilities but in the society.
-Instead of trying to fix or cure a person with a disability, it is up to the society to drive social integration and acceptance.
+With this model, the onus is no longer on persons with disabilities but on society.
+Instead of trying to fix or cure a person with a disability, it is up to society to drive social integration and acceptance.
 As UX designers, we should take environmental, social and attitudinal barriers into consideration.
 For example, a common environmental barrier for users is being able to see the screen under bright sunlight.
 This barrier applies to both visually impaired users and ‘normal’ users.
-If we take this barrier into consideration, then we will design a solution with large fonts and strong colour contrast.
+If we take this barrier into consideration, then we will design a solution with large fonts and strong color contrast.

 The UN Convention on the Rights of Persons with Disabilities